fieldtrip/website/tutorial/mouse_eeg.md

 ### Deal with differences in animal size

 Human heads differ in size, but the EEG caps also come in different sizes, for example ranging from 52 to 60 cm head circumference in 2cm steps.
-Furthermore, those EEG caps are slightly strechable to have a tight but comfortable fit and to deal with the 2 cm range of the confection sizes.
+Furthermore, those EEG caps are slightly stretchable to have a tight but comfortable fit and to deal with the 2 cm range of the confection sizes.
 For the channel level plotting of human EEG we can therefore conveniently make use of [template layouts](/template/layout) that are the same for all participants.

-The polyimide film from which the high-density mouse EEG array is made is not strechable.
+The polyimide film from which the high-density mouse EEG array is made is not stretchable.
 Each mouse, however, has a different head size depending on its strain, age, weight and sex.
 To deal with the different sizes, we use a reference scale of 4.2 mm for the distance between bregma and lambda.
 If you have a smaller mouse, and consequently a _relatively_ wider spaced EEG array for that specific mouse, you can scale the layout to accommodate this.
 The approach here to deal with differences in the mouse brain size is very comparable to the one adopted in the Talairach-Tournoux anatomical atlas of the human brain.

 For example, let's think about a case of targetting CA1 hippocampus which is (AP, ML, DV) = (-2, 1.5, -2) with respect to the bregma according to the mouse atlas.
 Each individual mouse has a different brain size.
 What we do is to measure the length between bregma to lambda, and if the length is 3.8 mm, we multiply the target distance by `38/42 = 0.9048`.
 Hence the stereotaxic target for CA1 becomes (AP, ML, DV) = (-1.8095, 1.3571, -1.8095) and since the accuracy of the stereotaxic is 0.1 mm, the actual target becomes (-1.8, 1.4, -1.8).
 Note that some mouse research groups rescale only anterior posterior (AP) and according to them the target coordinate would be (-1.8, 1.5, -2).